olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

     using Pivot table from Capstone Sales Dataset.
-Also, different queries were executed from the database using SQL and thereafter,imported into PowerBI where the actual analysis was carried out in order to discover the key insights such as the top selling products, Regional performanceand Monthly Sales trends.
+Also, different queries were executed from the database using SQL and thereafter,imported into PowerBI where the actual analysis was carried out in order to discover the key insights such as the top selling products, Regional performance and Monthly Sales trends.
 ---
 ### DATA SOURCES
-    The Data used for this project work is gotten from LITA Incubator.The primary source of the Data is Data CSV and it is an open source Data that can be freely downloaded from Kaggle or any other Data repository site
+    The Data used for this project work is gotten from LITA Incubator Hub.The primary source of the Data is Data CSV and it is an open source Data that can be freely downloaded from Kaggle or any other Data repository site
 ---